Legal basis for the procession of personal data

 The processing of data is required for us to be able to offer you a personal account to access our services, and herewithin to offer you personalised information, networking and meeting services.

 The legal basis for the processing of personal data is Article 6 (1) b) of the EU General Data Protection Regulation (GDPR).

-pharmABC UG (haftungsbeschränkt) is the body responsible for the processing of personal data.
+pharmABC UG (haftungsbeschränkt) is the body responsible for the controlling and the processing of personal data.

 We, pharmABC UG, assume the role of controller as per the EU General Data Protection Regulation (GDPR).
 In other words, we are the legal entity that shall determine the purposes and means of the processing of personal data.
 Our contact details are as follows: pharmABC UG (haftungsbeschränkt), Eckerkoppel 6, D-22159 Hamburg, Germany.